The trail system in Fulufjället National Park is well-developed, with 140 km of marked trails and fifteen cabins for overnight stays or resting.

 The trail starts at Högfjällshotellet in Sälen, passes through the entire national park and then continues towards the border with Jämtland in the north.
 Read more about the trail here.

 17-km.
 Starts at the Göljån car park.
 The path goes through the Göljån valley, up on the bare mountain heights.
 There are two rest hostel on the way.
 There is also a shorter nature path around the area hit by a catastrophic thunderstorm.
+The trails might be hard to walk, especially after a heavy rain.
+There are a lot of dead trees in the area, which might fall in case of heavy winds.

 22.5 km.
 Starts at the Brottbäck cabin car park.
 Easy ascent towards the bare mountain heights.
 Passes Särnsjö lakes and Tangsjö lakes.
 Cabin with sleeping accommodations and rest hostel.
 Detour to the Altar Ring, 4 km.